Ramo0510/github-final-project/CONTRIBUTING.md

 # Contribution guidelines

-Welcome Contributors!
+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 This document outlines the guidelines for contributing to the development of Simple Interest Calculator.

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+*All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.*

 Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project and its community.